radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 * **[What do do if your notebook isn't working](#what-to-do-if-the-notebook-is-not-working)**
 * [More information about jupyter](#useful-jupyter-tricks/ideas)

-## Setup to run on your local computer
+## Jupyter notebook setup to be run on your local computer

 Jupyter notebooks running on a cluster require a special kind of connection called an SSH Tunnel.
 We need to do this because we really only can "see"